dzzy/QubesAIRouter/README.md

 # Qubes AI Router

+## 🚀 Getting Started

+See [INSTALLATION.md](./INSTALLATION.md) for instructions on bootstrapping your Qubes AI Router.

 ## 🌟 Benefits and Philosophy

 This project provides a secure, modular, and powerful AI-assisted security router environment built on [Qubes OS](https://www.qubes-os.org/intro/).
 It combines cutting-edge AI with strong security practices that respect your privacy while delivering robust automation and analysis capabilities.